kodecocodes/SC_JoshSteele/For Instructor/CustomSegues-03-DealingWithSizeClasses/README.md

 let toView = transitionContext.view(forKey: UITransitionContextViewKey.to)
 ```

-In the animation block near the end of `animateTransition`, add in some code to fade out the from View
+In the animation block near the end of `animateTransition`, add in some code to fade out the `from` View

 ```
 fromView?.alpha = 0.0
 ```

-Then, after the call to `completeTransition`, add in
+Then, after the call to `completeTransition`, add in some code to fade the view back in

 ```
 fromView?.alpha = 1.0
 ```

+If I run this in the iPhone simulator, you can see the from view fade away as the animation takes place.
+In the iPad however, the presentation layer handles the fading of the background so our `fromView` property is nil

 # Script